Zylann/godot_atmosphere_shader/README.md

 - `planet_atmosphere_v1_no_clouds.gdshader`: original faked atmosphere
 - `planet_atmosphere_v1_clouds.gdshader`: original faked atmosphere with volumetric clouds
+- `planet_atmosphere_v1_clouds_high.gdshader`: original faked atmosphere with better-quality volumetric clouds, but more expensive
 - `planet_atmosphere_no_clouds.gdshader`: atmosphere with scattering
 - `planet_atmosphere_clouds.gdshader`: atmosphere with scattering and volumetric clouds
 - `planet_atmosphere_clouds_high.gdshader`: atmosphere with scattering and better-quality volumetric clouds, but more expensive
 - `planet_atmosphere_clouds_high_m.gdshader`: atmosphere with scattering with volumetric clouds using raymarched lighting, even more expensive
-- `optical_depth.gdshader`: This shader is for internal use, it should not be assigned in the atmposphere node.
+- `optical_depth.gdshader`: This shader is for internal use, it should not be assigned in the atmosphere node.

 The atmosphere version with scattering was based on [Sebastian Lague's Coding Adventure](https://www.youtube.com/watch?v=dzcFB_9xHtg), with some help from [ProceduralPlanetGodot](https://github.com/athillion/ProceduralPlanetGodot).